 Essential Scrum: A Practical Guide to the Most Popular Agile Process by Kenneth S. Rubin (Addison-Wesley Professional, 2012)

-A great primer on the core values of Scrum framework, a pragmatic approach to this Agile process.
+A great primer on the core values of the Scrum framework, a pragmatic approach to this Agile process.

 Crystal Clear: A Human-Powered Methodology for Small Teams by Alistair Cockburn (Addison-Wesley Professional, 2004)